Pixboost/aws-s3-invalidate-cdn/README.md

 * LambdaRole - ARN of the IAM role that Lambda will be executed by.
 Lambda doesn't need any special permissions and [this example](https://docs.aws.amazon.com/lambda/latest/dg/with-s3-example.html#with-s3-create-execution-role) should work.

+* Debug - if passed as "1" then will output debug logs

 ### Setup S3 to Lambda notification